-Will I have to pay for emergency care?
+Will I have to pay for Emergency Care?

-There is no copay for use of the emergency room in an emergency.
+There is no co-pay for use of the Emergency Room in an emergency.
 A hospital that is not on your plan may ask you to pay at the time of service.
 If so, submit your emergency service claim to the health plan for reimbursement.
 You do not need prior approval.

-If you use an emergency room for nonemergency care, you will be charged a copay.
+If you use an Emergency Room for non-emergency care, you will be charged a co-pay.

-What should I do after I get emergency care?
+What should I do after I get Emergency Care?

 Call Member Services as soon as you can after getting emergency care.
-Notify your primary care provider to tell them about your emergency visit.
+Notify your Primary Care Provider to tell them about your emergency visit.

-What is urgent care?
+What is Urgent Care?

 Urgent problems usually need care within 24 hours.
-If you are not sure a problem is urgent, call your doctor or an urgent care clinic.
+If you are not sure a problem is urgent, call your doctor or an Urgent Care clinic.
 You may also call our Nurse Advice Line:

-English: (888) 275-8750 Spanish: (866) 648-3537 Deaf and Hard of Hearing: 711 or (866) 735-2929
+English: (888) 275-8750 Spanish: (866) 648-3537

+Deaf and Hard of Hearing: 711 or (866) 735-2929

-To find an urgent care clinic, call Member Services at (888) 483-0760 or see our website or provider directory.
+To find an Urgent Care clinic, call Member Services at (888) 483-0760 or see our website or provider directory.

-When should I use an urgent care clinic?
+When should I use an Urgent Care clinic?

-You should use an urgent care clinic if you have one of these minor problems:
+You should use an Urgent Care clinic if you have one of these minor problems:

 - Common cold, flu symptoms or a sore throat

 - Earache or toothache

 - Back strain

 - Migraine headaches

 - Prescription refills or requests

-- Stomach ache - Cut or scrape
+- Stomach ache

+- Cut or scrape